-If you're on the Shopify Standard plan or higher, we generate a tax report for you in the Taxes section of your Reports page.
+If you're on the Shopify plan or higher, a tax report is created for you in the Taxes section of your Reports page.
 The report shows the taxes applied and amount collected for your taxable orders.